To make better decisions, embrace uncertainty

 This was important information.
 After all, we are talking about highly educated fund managers, savvy traders, the smartest people in the room.

 We also had a dartboard.
-We would plaster it with the share price lists from the Wall St Journal.
+We would plaster it with the share price lists from the Wall Street Journal.
 Then we’d get everyone to throw a dart.
 We’d keep a record of that too.

 I can’t remember a year when the dartboard wasn’t the overall winner.